KannonZenetism/zenetism-field-physics/the-zenetist-canon/foundational-disciplines/structural-mythophysics.md

   Where Mythostructural Forensics detects conflation within the narrative artifact, Structural Mythophysics provides the architectural basis by which that conflation is corrected.

 - **Recursion Arc Reconstruction**
-  Mapping descent, dissolution, deconstruction, and return to lawful motion within the lattice.
+  Mapping stratum-crossing (descent), dissolution, deconstruction, and return to lawful motion within the lattice.

 - **Inverse Mimicry Detection**
   Diagnosing where entropic archetypes simulate centropic radiance, legitimacy, or sovereignty.